PeteMillians/Senior-Design/docs/ControlAlgorithmDesign.md

 const float SIGNAL_THRESHOLD = 0.03;   # Example voltage threshold level in range (0 : 1023)
 bool isOverdrawn[5] = {false, false, false, false, false};  // array of bools representing if that motor has overdrawn current const Servo MOTORS[5];
+float totalRotation[5] = {0.0, 0.0, 0.0, 0.0, 0.0}; // array of total angle rotated by each motor
+const float RELEASE_STEP = 10.0; // constant for how much the totalRotation will decrement each clock cycle during release

 .
 .